micheltol/homeassistant-automation/README.md

 3. **Prerequisites**:
    - Home Assistant with Zonneplan integration
    - Smart switches for your appliances
-   - Power monitoring (washing machine only)
+   - MQTT integration for button functionality (washing machine only)

 ## Support